Mikuana/vitalstatistics/studies/ExploreDoW.md

 Our graph includes a line at 14.3%, which is where the weekly share of births would fall for each day if there was no bias toward any particular day.
 However, the graph reveals that births are not evenly distributed, with births much more heavily weighted towards weekdays than weekends.
 Sunday in particular falls well below the 14.3% non-bias level.

 To dive a little deeper into this question while still remaining at the "exploratory" level of analysis, we look at how this distribution has changed over time.
-We will make a nearly identical graph, but we will facet by decades so that we can see if there is a difference in the shape of the distribution over time.
-We are limiting to decades instead of individual years in order to reduce the number of facets that appear in our graph.
+We will recast this graphic with a facet for each weekday, track the decade on the y-axis, and plot our outcomes as a line instead of a bar.
+This will allow us to much more easily discern how frequently births occur on certain days over time.
+Again, we include a red line to indicate the point which each day would fall if there were no bias towards particular days of the week for birth.

 ```r